-- 1. Monitoring the website to ensure content is not corrupted and links still work.
-This should be done once a year. - 2.
+- 3. Monitoring the website to ensure content is not corrupted and links still work.
+This should be done once a year. - 4.
 Providing design suggestions for the website.
 As content changes, the website itself needs to adapt.
-Periodically (about once every three years) the site design itself should be reviewed and, if necessary, updated. - 3.
+Periodically (about once every three years) the site design itself should be reviewed and, if necessary, updated. - 5.
 Pruning the website.
 The entire website should be checked occasionally and redundant content removed.

-At present (2019), the website is hosted by the BAAL administrator (Mosaic) and the platform used is Wordpress.
-Mosaic can upload content on behalf of BAAL, on request from the website editor.
-It is therefore not necessary for the website editor to know how to construct websites in html etc. However, it will be useful to develop a basic ability to modify the site using Wordpress, which has a user-friendly interface.
+At present (2020), the website is hosted by the BAAL administrator (MOSAIC) and the platform used is WordPress.
+MOSAIC can upload content on behalf of BAAL, on request from the website editor.
+It is therefore not necessary for the website editor to know how to construct websites in html etc. However, it will be useful to develop a basic ability to modify the site using WordPress, which has a user-friendly interface and can be modified with html, if the Web Editor is familiar with this script.